 2. Gender implications of COVID-19 in Cambodia

 Sovanneary Huot and Leif Jensen

-3. COVID-19, small-scale farmers, gender and food insecurity – the answer to the future lies in going back to basics
+3. COVID-19, India, small-scale farmers, and indigenous Adivasi communities – the answer to the future lies in going back to basics

 4. Social aspects of women’s agribusiness in times of COVID-19 in the Central Highlands of Vietnam

 Part 2.
 Care work in families, households, and communities

 6. Renegotiating care from the local to global